Erasmus+ Teaching Staff Mobility

 - Mobility for teaching purposes must encompass at least eight instructional hours within a week as well as within a shorter timeframe, such as for instance:

 - for a three-day stay – eight hours of teaching

 - for a seven-day stay – eight hours of teaching

 - for every additional day of the stay beyond a week, the instructional hours will be partially calculated.
 Example: eight-day stay – rounded up to nine hours of teaching (seven days/eight hours = 0.875 hours per additional day).

 - Financial assistance for costs resulting from travel and accomodations is offered at RWTH Aachen according to the State Travel Costs Act and Cost Reimbursement Ordinance for Abroad.

 Teaching stays must be independently initiated and organized together with the host university abroad.
 Ideally, an Erasmus+ mobility is reciprocal.
 So please encourage your partners to visit RWTH in turn.

 Participants must ensure they have sufficient insurance during their stay abroad as the Erasmus+ grant and mobility stipend do not include any insurance.

 Application and Documents

-Additional forms and information needed for financial assistance will be sent once the application has been approved.
+Additional documents and information needed for financial assistance will be sent once the application has been approved.